Scaling Algorithms for Weighted Matching in General Graphs: Implementing Edmonds' Search

 \subsection{Postprocessing}

 Once a single augmenting path is found we explicitly record all $y$- and $z$-values, in $O(n)$ time.
-At this moment the (relaxed) complementary slackness invariants (Property~\ref{prop:RCS} or~\ref{prop:CS}) are satisfied, except possibly the {\em Active Blossom} invariant.
+At this moment the (relaxed) complementary slackness invariants (Property~\ref{prop:CS} or~\ref{prop:RCS}) are satisfied, except possibly the {\em Active Blossom} invariant.
 Any blossoms that were formed at the same time that the first augmenting path was discovered will have zero $z$-values.
-This problem can be avoided by processing $\grow/\blossom$ events that result in an augmenting path before other events in the same bucket, or by dissolving spurious blossoms afterward.
+Also, a non-root blossom with zero $z$-value may become a root blossom just as the first augmenting path is found.
+Thus, we must dissolve root blossoms with zero $z$-values as long as they exist.